 Asian elephants have been considered an endangered species since 1986, and their population has decreased by at least 50% over the last 75 years or so, with fewer than 50,000 remaining in the wild.
 Fragmentation, deforestation and an increasing human population are destroying the elephants' habitat and decreasing the space available for them to live in.

 The Sri Lankan, Indian and Sumatran Asian elephants can of course be found in their countries of name and other mainland Asian countries.
 However, the best opportunity to see Asian elephants is at The Gathering, a natural assembly of up to 300 elephants coming to the shores of the Minneriya Tank in Sri Lanka's Minneriya National Park during August to bathe and drink.
 It is the largest congregation of Asian elephants in the world.

-Bluefin tuna numbers have declined at a staggering rate over the last 40 years; records show a 72% decrease in the Eastern Atlantic and -82% in the West.
+Bluefin tuna numbers have declined at a staggering rate over the last 40 years; records show a 72% decrease in the Eastern Atlantic and an 82% decrease in the West.
 Overfishing is the main cause for the destruction of this species due to their commercial value as food.
 They have been heavily targeted for the Japanese fish market, where they are highly sought-after for sushi and sashimi.
 However, farming is the most serious threat to the species, as the tuna are taken from the wild before they are old enough to reproduce.

-Native to the western and eastern Atlantic Ocean and the Mediterranean Sea, the tuna are very hard to track, and can be found off the coasts of so many countries; from Brazil to Norway.
+Native to the western and eastern Atlantic Ocean and the Mediterranean Sea, the tuna are very hard to track, and can be found off the coasts of many countries; from Brazil to Norway.
 However, they are known to return to spawn every year in the Mediterranean sea and the Gulf of Mexico.